Our recommendations are independently selected and dentist-approved. We may earn a commission if you buy something. Why trust us?

 However, given that you are going to be holding onto an electric brush for a good few years, I think a little extra spent upfront will serve you better over time.

-The Pro 500 might for example be about twice the price, but you get a better battery life and battery status icon.
+The Pro 2000 might for example be 3 times the price, but you get a better battery life and battery status icon.

 You too get a more powerful cleaning action as well as a built-in pacer to encourage you to clean the teeth evenly.
 And, with savvy shopping, you should get a travel case included in the box too.